 Another trend that has affected this area is the use of nurses to fulfill traditional physician duties.
 For example, some hospitals will use nurse anesthetists to provide primary anesthesia care in an operating room, and one anesthesiologist “overseeing” many nurse anesthetists in many different operating rooms at once.
 In other cases, some physicians who perform surgeries in their offices use nurse anesthetists without an anesthesiologist on site at all!

 An example of an anesthesia case handled by the lawyers at Kelley | Uustal is the case of a gentleman who was undergoing a hip-replacement operation.
 The man worked at the hospital and knew the hospital’s system of providing nurse anesthetists instead of doctors, so he consented to the procedure only if a doctor anesthesiologist would be administering the anesthesia care.
-An anesthesiologist was present to put the patient to sleep and then left once the man was unconscious.
-He was replaced by a nurse who put the patient into fluid overload byadministering 11 liters of fluid (there are only 5 liters of blood in most peoples system to begin with!).
+An anesthesiologist was present to put the patient to sleep and then left once the man was unconscious, being replaced by a nurse.
+The nurse went on to put the patient into fluid overload, administering 11 liters of fluid (there are only 5 liters of blood in most people’s system to begin with!).
 The man went into cardio-pulmonary arrest and was deprived of oxygen.
 He was left with a significant brain-injury due to the negligence of his health care team.
-A multi-million dollar confidential settlement was recovered on his behalf.Florida Healthcare Law
+We secured a multi-million-dollar confidential settlement on his behalf.Florida Healthcare Law